llSourcell/100_Days_of_ML_Code/README.md

 it via Twitter [@sirajraval](https://twitter.com/sirajraval)
 - By the end of 100 days, you'll be expected to have a project you've contributed to, whether your own or another.
 The more impact you've had, the more likely you'll get a shoutout.
-Impact comes in the form of good documentation of your journey so that others can follow, a project that improves the lives of other people, and real progress in your own ability to code machine learning.
+Impact comes in the form of good documentation of your journey so that others can follow, a project that improves the lives of other people, or real progress in your own ability to code machine learning.